alexemanuelol/ChatApp/README.md

 ## TODO

-- Password for server, a function before clientThread?
-Set the password for server in the beginning
 - emoji functions? !smile !wink different...
 - Keep log of conversations? on client?
 - Make it possible to disconnect and connect, setPort, setIP etc...